utk-mat/Flower_Simulation_FL/README.md

 **⭐ Star this repo if you found it helpful! ⭐**

-*Built with ❤️ for the federated learning community*
+*Built for the federated learning community*

 </div>